Are Sustainability Positioning Statements Worth the Time?

 The key here is clarity, consistency, and credibility, so getting this trio right is critical to the success of your sustainability communications.

-What should you include?
+What should your positioning statements include?

 When creating your own positioning statements around sustainability, there are some things you should consider: